 Types of cavities

-Although cavities are more common in children, they can also occur in adults.
+Although this condition is more common in children, it also occurs in adults.

 Cavities in adults:

 - Recurring cavity: Usually forms around a filling

 - Root cavity: Forms on the exposed root of a tooth